Vacuum Impregnation System

 - The KemVac is supplied with one set of supplies for casting epoxy resins.

 Impregnation Unit for cold mounting

 Most mineralogical specimen have porosites, cavities and cracks and therefore need to be embedded under vacuum.
 VACUMET fulfils this requirement easily and efficiently.
-In addition, it can also be used for glueing specimens onto glass slides for further processing in thin section preparation.

 - Requires positive air pressure from a compressor